 However, for more significant positions, it is an excellent and necessary business decision to utilize the services of a highly skilled executive recruiter with a strong industry focus.

-Premierehire is an executive search and staffing company that works closely with company leaders to help them attract, recruit and retain top performers.
-Their highly consultative approach includes SmartStart assessments and coaching throughout the process including onboarding.
+Premierehire is an executive search company that works closely with leaders to help them attract, recruit and retain top performers.
+Their highly consultative approach includes in-depth psychometric assessments and executive level coaching throughout the process including onboarding.
 Please call us to determine if we can help you find the talent you need (760) 579-0248.

 Reprinted with permission from Steve Finkel.
 Steve is a globally renowned author and trainer for the executive search profession.
 Further information on Mr. Finkel’s background, products, and services is available at stevefinkel.com.